Learning through Involvement

 • the overall health and welfare of student-athletes;

-• the principle of equal access to athletic opportunities by men and women.
+• the principle of equal access to athletic opportunities for all genders.

 Whitman holds membership in the National Collegiate Athletic Association (Division III) and the Northwest Conference (NWC).
-The college fields men's and women's teams in basketball, swimming, tennis, soccer, cross country, and golf.
-Women also compete in volleyball and Lacrosse, and men in baseball.
+The college fields multi-gender teams in basketball, swimming, tennis, soccer, cross country, and golf.
+There are women's teams in volleyball and lacrosse, and is a men's team in baseball.
 The NCAA III does not permit athletic scholarships; however, all students may apply for need based financial aid and academic scholarships.

 Department of sport studies, recreation and athletics staff members supervise intramural programs; about 70 percent of Whitman students take part in such intramural sports as flag football, basketball, soccer, volleyball, tennis, and ultimate Frisbee.
 The college also sponsors several club sports programs, including rugby, lacrosse, softball, ultimate Frisbee, and cycling.
 For a complete and updated list of club and intramural opportunities please see www.whitman.edu/athletics.